BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Subjective Experiments

 \subsection{Experimental Procedure}

-In all three experiments, the Double Stimulus Continuous Quality Scale (DSCQS) \cite{r:BT500} methodology was used.
+In all three experiments, the Double Stimulus Continuous Quality Scale (DSCQS) (\cite{r:BT500}) methodology was used.
 In each trial, participants were shown a pair of sequences twice, including original and encoded versions.
 The presentation order was randomised in each trial and was unknown to each participant.
 Participants had unlimited time to respond to the following question (presented on the video monitor): ``\textit{Please rate the quality (0-100) of the first/second video.
 Excellent--90, Good--70, Fair--50, Poor--30 and Bad--10}''.
 Participants then used a mouse to scroll through the vertical scale and score (0-100) for these two videos.
 The total duration of each experimental session was approximately 50 (Resolution Group A and B) or 60 (Resolution Group C) minutes, and each was split into two sub-sessions with a 10 minute break in between.
-Before the formal test, there was a training session consisting of three trials (different from those used in the formal test).
+Before the formal test, a training session was conducted, under the supervision of the instructor, consisting of three trials (different from those used in the formal test) to allow the participants time to familiarize.